xmlstats/example-java/README.md

 Java Example
 ============

-This is a simple example showing how to access the [xmlstats](https://erikberg.com/api) API using Java.
+This is a simple example that accesses the [xmlstats](https://erikberg.com/api) API using Java.
 Example program listings show two ways to create an HTTP request.
 One uses [Apache HttpComponents](https://hc.apache.org/) and the other uses